Phase Noise in RF and Microwave Amplifiers: Experimental Proof

 \subsubsection{Cascaded amplifiers}

-In a second experiment we check on the rule of cascaded amplifiers versus Eq.~\ref{eq:b-1ChainCasc} by connecting 2--3 equal units (Fig.~\ref{fig:Cascade}).
+In a second experiment we check on the rule of cascaded amplifiers versus Eq.~(\ref{eq:b-1ChainCasc}) by connecting 2--3 equal units.
 We did not insert attenuators in the chain.
 The consequence is that the input power must be scaled down proportionally to the total gain for the output to be kept in the linear or moderate-compression region.
 Yet, impedance matching is improved with microwave isolators.
+The noise spectra are shown in Fig.~\ref{fig:Cascade}.

-Figure~\ref{fig:UTC573_single_Cascaded} shows the phase noise of a chain consisting of 1--3 UTC573 operated at 10 MHz.
-The measured flicker fits almost exactly the model, which predicts an increase of 3 dB for 2 cascaded units, and of 4.8 dB for 3 units.
+Figure~\ref{fig:Cascade}\,(A) shows the phase noise of a chain consisting of 1--3 UTC573 operated at 10 MHz.
+The flicker fits almost exactly the model, which predicts an increase of 3 dB for 2 cascaded units, and of 4.8 dB for 3 units.
 The small discrepancy is ascribed to the difference between the amplifiers.
 The reference (one amplifier) is the noise of a single device instead of the average of the 2--3 amplifiers.
 For the single amplifier measured at $-3$ dBm input power, the white noise hits the background of the instrument.
-Otherwise it follows Eq.~\req{eq:b0chain}.
-The same experiment made on one or two AML812PNB1901 at 10 GHz gives the same result (Fig.~\ref{fig:AML812PNB1901_single_Cascaded}).
+Otherwise it follows Eq.~(\ref{eq:b0chain}).
+The same result is obtained with two AML812PNB1901 tested at 10 GHz, as seen on Fig.~\ref{fig:Cascade}\,(B).

-Figure~\ref{fig:AML812PNB2401_single_Cascaded} shows the phase noise of a pair of cascaded AML812PNB2401, measured at low input power and compared to the single amplifier.
-The flicker coefficient is $b_{-1}=-119$ \unit{dBrad^2/Hz} for one amplifier, and $-116.5$ \unit{dBrad^2/Hz} for the two amplifiers, independent of power.
-The reason for thorough noise investigation in the microwatt range of input power is that this amplifier is an important piece of the frequency-synthesis chain used at SYRTE for fundamental metrology \cite{Millo2009ol}, and at some point the amplifier was suspected to flicker more than expected when used at low power.
-In this chain, built around a femtosecond laser that delivers a 250 MHz frequency comb at the output of a photodetector, the amplifier receives the power of some $-30$ dBm associated to a spectral line.
+Figure~\ref{fig:Cascade}\,(C) shows the phase noise of two cascaded AML812PNB2401 at 10 GHz, measured at low input power and compared to the single amplifier.
+The flicker coefficient is $b_{-1}=-119$ dBrad$^{2}$/Hz for one amplifier, and $-116.5$ dBrad$^{2}$/Hz for the two amplifiers, independent of power.
+The reason for careful noise investigation in the microwatt range is that this amplifier is an important piece of the frequency-synthesis chain used at SYRTE, Paris, for fundamental metrology \cite{Millo2009ol}.
+The amplifier receives a $-30$ dBm microwave signal from the output of a photodetector driven by a 250 MHz frequency comb.
+At some point, the amplifier was suspected to flicker more than expected when used at low power.